AnimaI/SMD-Manager/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This means you can freely use, modify and distribute this software, but if you distribute derivative works, you must make them available under the same license (GPL-3.0) and provide the source code.